Unique Rottnest Island

 Rottnest Island’s traditional owners are the Whadjuk Noongar people.
 The Island’s name in Noongar language is ‘Wadjemup’, meaning ‘place across the water where the spirits are’.

-Wadjemup holds special significance to Aboriginal communities right across the State.
+Wadjemup holds special significance to Aboriginal communities right across the State, which we respectfully acknowledge.
 To formally recognise important sites on the Island, a powerful sculpture was recently unveiled by the Rottnest Island Authority.
 Titled Koora-Yeye-Boordawan-Kalyakoorl (Past-Present-Future-Forever), the piece by WA artists Sharyn Egan and Jahne Rees was created with input from the Whadjuk Noongar community and is an important step for the Island’s reconciliation.

 Rottnest Island is an A-class Nature Reserve and marine sanctuary, with abundant marine life, flora, fauna and natural landscapes.